Subadditivity of Kodaira dimensions for fibrations of three-folds in positive characteristics

 \section{Introduction}

 Let $X$ be a projective variety over a field $k$, $D$ a $\mathbb{Q}$-Cartier divisor on $X$.
-The $D$-dimension $\kappa(X,D)$ is defined as
+The \emph{$D$-dimension} $\kappa(X,D)$ is defined as

-If $X$ has a smooth projective birational model $\tilde{X}$, the Kodaira dimension $\kappa(X)$ of $X$ is defined as $\kappa(\tilde{X}, K_{\tilde{X}})$ where $K_{\tilde{X}}$ denotes the canonical divisor.
+If $X$ has a smooth projective birational model $\tilde{X}$, the \emph{Kodaira dimension} $\kappa(X)$ of $X$ is defined as $\kappa(\tilde{X}, K_{\tilde{X}})$ where $K_{\tilde{X}}$ denotes the canonical divisor.
 Kodaira dimension is one of the most important birational invariant in the classification theory.

 Let $f: X \rightarrow Y$ be a morphism between two schemes.
 For $y \in Y$, let $X_y$ denote the fiber of $f$ over $y$; and for a divisor $D$ (resp. a sheaf $\mathcal{F}$) on $X$, let $D_y$ (resp. $\mathcal{F}_y$) denote the restriction of $D$ (resp. $\mathcal{F}$) on the fiber $X_y$.
 Throughout this paper, since $Y$ frequently appears as an integral scheme, we use the special notation $\eta$ and $\bar{\eta}$ for the generic and geometric generic point of $Y$ respectively.
-We say $f$ is a fibration if $f$ is a projective morphism such that $f_*\mathcal{O}_X = \mathcal{O}_Y$.
+We say $f$ is a \emph{fibration} if $f$ is a projective morphism such that $f_*\mathcal{O}_X = \mathcal{O}_Y$.

-For a fibration between two projective varieties over the field of complex numbers $\mathbb{C}$, Iitaka conjectured that subadditivity of Kodaira dimensions holds: \begin{Conjecture}[Iitaka conjecture] Let $f:X\rightarrow Y$ be a fibration between two smooth projective varieties over $\mathbb{C}$, with $\dim X = n$ and $\dim Y = m$.
+For the fibrations over $\mathbb{C}$, the following problem is of great importance in birational geometry. \begin{Conjecture}[Iitaka conjecture] Let $f:X\rightarrow Y$ be a fibration between two smooth projective varieties over $\mathbb{C}$, with $\dim X = n$ and $\dim Y = m$.
 Then